fredhutchio/tfcb_2019/lectures/lecture17/README.md

 ### Copying and moving/renaming files

-Copying files uses the `cp` command, like so
+Copying files uses the `cp` command, like so:

     cp SOURCE DESTINATION